benwiley4000/blog.benwiley.org/content/blog/create-web-optimized-screencapture-gifs-from-unix-shell.md

 $ convert -delay 6 frames_crop_scaled/* animation.gif
 {{</highlight>}}

-I set the `-delay` flag's value to 6, or six tenths of a second per frame, to match the screencapture's refresh rate (60 frames per second).
+I set the `-delay` flag's value to 6, or six hundredths of a second per frame.
+Flip that and do some math, and we get a framerate: 16.67 frames per second.
+That's pretty close to 15 frames per second --- recordMyDesktop's output framerate (so our GIF should move just a tiny bit faster than real life).
 You can make that value smaller for a faster GIF, or larger for a slower one.

 ### Optimize our GIF